programminghistorian/ph-submissions/en/drafts/originals/scraping-media-archived-web-wayback-machine.md

 In this example, you can find the URL of the Flash movie in both the `<param name="movie">` tag under the parent `<object>` tag and the `src` attribute on the nested `<embed>` tag.
 During recomposition, the Wayback Machine will typically rewrite URLs of embedded media files with the `oe_` rewrite modifier, which you should also use when downloading these files.

-Keep in mind that many older media formats require emulation or specialized legacy software for playback on modern hardware.
+Keep in mind that many older media formats require emulation or specialized legacy software for playback on modern computers.
 The digital preservation activist organization ArchiveTeam maintains a [wiki of file formats](http://justsolve.archiveteam.org/wiki/Main_Page) that you may find useful for identifying obsolete or arcane file formats.

 #### Deduplicating with Image File Hash and Using a Database to Manage Scraping

 In our lesson, we only scraped one snapshot each for 44 historical URLs to look for banner ads.
 If we are scraping banner ads from a larger set of historical URLs, chances are you will encounter identical ads appearing on different web page snapshots across time.
 To reduce redundancy and obtain additional insights about how banner ads circulated across different websites or ad networks, you can calculate a unique [hash (such as MD5 or SHA1)](https://en.wikipedia.org/wiki/Hash_function) for each ad image as its ID.
 This would allow you to group, count, or map each image's occurrences across multiple pages and time periods.

 Larger-scale scraping projects may also benefit from using a database like SQLite to manage scraping.
-A database can keep the scraping process organized by storing metadata of scraped data alongside references to scraped files without relying on scattered data files across the filesystem.
-This makes it easier to track the scraping process and enable quick searches and queries across large collections.
+Using a database can make it easier to track the scraping process and enable quicker and more complex queries of the scraped data.
 By using a database, you can create a more scalable and efficient workflow for large-scale projects.

 ## Concluding Remarks